Materials Expected of Each Student

 Bass–Yamaha YRB 302B

 This option should be discussed individually and the decision should be made based on the level of the musician, the repertoire being studied, and the quality of the instrument.
-My private students should not purchase wooden recorders without my input.
+My private students should discuss with me the desire to purchase a wooden instrument so that you make the best purchase possible.

 One-hour lessons are encouraged for students old enough to maintain the attention span.
 Usually this is between age 10 and 12.
 Thirty-minute lessons are reserved for students not yet old enough to maintain the attention span needed.